-(e) Fair value measurements (continued)
+(f) Fair value measurements (continued)

 The carrying value of trade payables and borrowings are approximate to their fair values.
 The fair value of non-current financial liabilities and financial asset are estimated by discounting the future contractual cash flows at the current market interest rate that is available to the Company for similar financial instruments.
-The fair value of non-current borrowings and loans to related corporations are disclosed in Note 12 and Note 14 respectively.
+The fair value of loans to related corporations and non-current borrowings are disclosed in Note 12 and Note 14 respectively.

-(f) Financial instruments by category
+(g) Financial instruments by category